 “I really am motivated by being able to work with great people and create a body of work that I can look back and be proud of.”—Leonardo DiCaprio

 The Oscar-winning actor, who has worked with some of the all-time greats and continues to thrive as arguably the biggest name in Hollywood, has been a relentless cinephile from his formative years, a time when he clearly envisioned his time in front of a camera.
+It also gave him an insatiable appetite for watching films as well as making them.

 “I grew up when I was 15 when I had my first opportunity in movies,” the actor once commented.
 “I watched every great movie for a year and a half, and since then I’ve asked myself how I can emulate such artistry.
 That’s really my motivation.
 I want to do something as good as my heroes have done.”
 It goes a long way to show the level of commitment DiCaprio dedicated to his craft from a young age.